 We are interested in the design and construction of synthetic biological systems which process matter, energy and information in useful ways not observed in nature.
 Our research involves both the development of foundational biological technologies and their use for applications, mainly in chemical manufacture and in health.
 An important aspect of this research is developing reliable approaches to implement synthetic biological systems using diverse organisms important (or with the potential to be) in industrial or medical applications.
 Engineering metabolism is often important for our applications, and a particular interest is how non-natural metabolic constraints can be used to re-direct fluxes and achieve high yields.

 We work on several different types of organisms, but focus most on Clostridium and cyanobacteria, in which we are developing and applying new approaches to exploit the great metabolic potential of these important microorganisms.
+We also now work on enzyme evolution.

 If you are not a scientist (or even if you are) and would like a non-specialist introduction to some of our research interests and motivations, have a look at John's ‘IdeasLab’ presentation at the World Economic Forum: